 Another winner of the Boren Fellowship, also a master’s degree student at the Jackson School, will study Arabic for the academic year 2018-2019.

-In addition, several Jackson School-related undergraduates won Boren Scholarships: Sarah Leibson, a Korean Studies and International Studies double major, was selected for a scholarship to study abroad in South Korea.
-Isabel Bartholomew, a sophomore Linguistics major who also studies Korean language, was named alternate.
+In addition, a Jackson School undergraduate won a David L. Boren Scholarship: Sarah Leibson, a Korean Studies and International Studies double major, was selected for a scholarship to study abroad in South Korea.

 “To continue to play a leadership role in the world, it is vital that America’s future leaders have a deep understanding of the rest of the world,” says University of Oklahoma President David Boren, who as a U.S. Senator was the principal author of the legislation that created the National Security Education Program and the scholarships and fellowships that bear his name.
 “As we seek to lead through partnerships, understanding of other cultures and languages is absolutely essential.”